 For a lot of people, the holidays are not the most wonderful time of the year.
 In fact, they can be pretty rough.

-It's hard enough dealing with trauma, let alone a whole triggering season going on for a solid two months every year that has its own very distinct set of decorations, foods and music — on top of the expectation of being happy all the time.
+It’s hard enough dealing with trauma, let alone a whole triggering season going on for a solid two months every year that has its own very distinct set of decorations, foods and music — on top of the expectation of being happy all the time.
 The good news is that no matter what other people say, you don’t owe it to anyone to get into the so-called “holiday spirit.”
 Seriously.

 Not enthusiastically participating in the holidays is so socially stigmatized that there are established names (Scrooge, Grinch) and a catchphrase (Bah, humbug!) reserved for those who don’t exhibit sufficient levels of cheer.

 Then there’s the fact that occasions calling for mandatory fun are basically just a setup for disappointment.
 This includes birthdays, anniversaries and the great-granddaddy of all overrated holidays, New Year’s Eve.
 These required celebrations put pressure on you to act and feel a certain way (hint: happy) and if, for whatever normal human reason you don’t, you feel like you failed at something you’re told you should enjoy, in turn making you feel even worse.

 Even if someone isn’t particularly triggered by the holidays, but is living with depression, this time of year can still be difficult.
 Please remember that pretending to be happy is physically and mentally draining, and being surrounded by festivities can make people already feeling low, feel even worse.

 It’s beginning to look a lot like PTSD